 Well, designer collabs have officially moved far past Target collaborations these days.
 Designers are partnering with television shows, movies, and more to get their names out there (and probably nab some extra cash to work with, too).
 If you survived the Beauty and The Beast and Star Wars crazes — which collectively brought about dozens of designer and fast-fashion capsule collections — then the next collaboration might actually be of interest, and it comes to you via one of spring's most hotly-anticipated shows.
-New York-based fashion label and design collective Vaquera is teaming up with Hulu on a collection inspired by The Handsmaid's Tale, which premiered today.
+New York-based fashion label and design collective Vaquera is teaming up with Hulu on a collection inspired by The Handsmaid's Tale, which premiered on Channel 4 on Sunday.

 For the partnership, Hulu asked Vaquera to create a collection inspired by the show’s narrative, including a uniform worn by the Handmaids: a long red cape and white bonnet.
 "Hulu approached us to work on this project because we discuss similar themes with our own work.
 The novel has been an inspiration since the beginning of Vaquera because [of] its use of visual language to discuss poignant social issues.
 We are excited to work on something so groundbreaking and timely," Vaquera told Refinery29.
 If you're not yet familiar with the plot of the show, it's first and foremost visually stunning, and the costumes do a lot of the talking.